 1. Understand your risk.

 In California, sellers and landlords are required to tell prospective buyers and tenants whether a property is in an area that has a higher annual risk of flooding than most, but this isn’t the case elsewhere in the West.
-Nevada and Oregon require sellers to disclose if the property is in a designated floodplain—a low-lying area near a river or stream that’s likely to overflow.
-However, Arizona and six other Western states don’t mandate informing buyers or renters about a home’s flood risk or past flood damages.
+Arizona, Nevada, and Oregon require sellers to disclose if the property is in a designated floodplain—a low-lying area near a river or stream that’s likely to overflow.
+However, Montana, Utah, and Wyoming don’t mandate informing buyers or renters about a home’s flood risk or past flood damages.

 Smart Tip: Find out whether a home, school, or other building is in a flood zone by entering its address into FEMA’s online flood map.